 Andrew Batterham is based in Melbourne, Australia, and studied composition at the Conservatorium of Music there.
 Classically trained but experienced in the commercial and contemporary music industries, Andrew's original music is an exciting blend of all of these.
 His screen and corporate work includes short film scores, TV commercials, hundreds of live arrangements, and music for corporate events.
 He is equally at home synthestrating with samples or recording live musicians in the studio.
 Several playlists and podcasts use his music too, whilst his songs have been included in the soundtrack to channel ATV10’s Extreme Sport program.
 As a performer, he has played trumpet and keyboard in big bands, Latin bands, cover bands, and orchestras.
-Currently he writes and performs with an originals funk outfit called Speakeasy, along with a great vocalist and some other funky fellows.
+Currently he writes and performs with originals funk band Speakeasy, along with vocalist Teila Pacman.
 Check out the Speakeasy sound:

 Andrew’s Classical activities include commissions from the Melbourne Symphony, participation in the Australian Composer’s Orchestral Forum with the Tasmanian Symphony, and commissions from many artists and chamber ensembles.
 Residencies have included the Sydney International Brass Festival, and the Gravissimo!
 Festival in Portugal, where his music has also been featured as part of the São João Festival in Porto.
 After being awarded the Qantas Youth Award of the Paul Lowin Prize, he travelled to New York to study with Broadway arranger Ian Finkel, and London with composer John McCabe.
 Other prizes and awards include the inaugural Corbould Composition Prize, the Harvey Phillips Award (USA) for brass composition, and commendations in the National Songwriting Contest, and the Albert H. Maggs Award.